Considering a visit to Niagara Falls? In Niagara Falls, New York — known as the…

 What makes the ice buildup so dramatic and beautiful is that water can freeze as it’s going over the falls, creating a large collection of ice below that can be well over 40 feet thick.
 This phenomenon leads to the amazing ice formations you see pictured here.
 If you look carefully though you’ll see that sections of the falls are still flowing like usual.

 It’s common for ice to form on the river every winter.
 The extent of the ice collection at the base of the falls will vary depending on how many days or weeks of sustained cold hit the area.
-When extreme cold hits for long periods of time, like the polar vortex events of 2014 and 2015, we can see massive collections of ice that make for famous “frozen falls” photographs.
+When extreme cold hits for long periods of time, like the polar vortex events of 2014, 2015, 2019, and 2026, we can see massive collections of ice that make for famous “frozen falls” photographs.

 No!
 Ice over a rapidly moving body of water like you’ll find at the base of the Falls is very unsafe.
 Almost a century ago, people were allowed to walk on the ice bridge and it became a regular part of the attraction in winter, however that changed when three lives were lost due to breakage in the ice.